National Register Listings in Claiborne Parish, Louisiana

 Claiborne Parish Timeline

-This timeline provides a concise overview of the key events in the history of Claiborne Parish, Louisiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Claiborne Parish, Louisiana.

 - 1828 - Claiborne Parish is established from Natchitoches Parish